openvinotoolkit/openvino/src/plugins/hetero/README.md

     * Affinity is equal to the plugin name
 2. Select an adjacent node to any node in a present subgraph which is not on the *rejected* list
     * If there are no such nodes **end**
-3. Verify that selected node has same affinity
+3. Verify that the selected node has the same affinity
 4. Add a node to a subgraph if the check has been successful or add to the *rejected* list otherwise
 5. Check a global condition
     * Nodes in the *rejected* list can never be added to a subgraph